Tagesschau presents Scheuer with an April Fool’s joke – his ironic reaction goes wrong: “Better than your work”

 On April 1st, the Tagesschau made a joke on Twitter at the expense of Transport Minister Andreas Scheuer.
 Its reaction backfires.

 Berlin – “April, April!”
-How often have you heard that this year?
+How often have you heard that?
 April fools are supposed to lift the mood a bit, even if it is not funny for the person who has been set up.
 The goal is to be able to laugh about it.

 That is what the ARD “Tagesschau” thought this year and posted a photo montage on Twitter, targeting Federal Transport Minister Andreas Scheuer (CSU).
 You can see a picture of the government district in Berlin from above – the Spree, the Reichstag building, the Paul-Löbe-Haus.
 But next to two ships on the river, one thing catches the eye: a huge container ship that is stuck in the curve.
 It is the “Ever Given” from the Suez Canal, which was only recently uncovered there.